-- ("Step 2") Click in the box, then type Control-V (Command-V on a Mac) to paste in your input data.
+- ("Step 2") Click in the big data input box, then type Control-V (Command-V on a Mac) to paste in your input data.

 - Go back to your spreadsheet and click in the cell that you want to become the top-left cell of the output data.
 You can choose to paste on top of your original data, or off to the right in the same sheet, or in a new, blank sheet.

 - Type Control-V (or Command-V) and voila!
-Your original data is on the left; ours is on the right, with column titles in brackets.
+Your original data is on the left; the output data is on the right, with column titles in brackets.